Saturday, May 31, 2008

 This sets the stage for the main idea, and for the way Jane Marple is looked upon.
 She is simply a quiet old lady, sitting amongst the 'important' people: a retired Scotland Yard commissioner, an artist, a solicitor, a clergyman, and the nephew, a writer.
 They do not expect her to be a full participant in the weekly discussions.
 The reader knows that Miss Marple will solve the murder using her observations of daily life in her small village.
 This particular mystery involves a group of people who eat the same meal, and yet only one dies.
 I liked the story very much, and I plan to come back to these short stories during the months ahead.

-Today's poem by Maxine Kumin
+Today's poem - Seven Caveats in May by Maxine Kumin

 In a comment on the post about the bear and the bird feeders, Beth mentioned a Maxine Kumin poem.
 It is just wonderful, and so perfectly suited to our situation, except for the fact that Ben and Sadie slept through the whole episode.